rseanhall/sdk-api/sdk-api-src/content/winternl/nf-winternl-ntcreatefile.md

 If this create operation would break an oplock that already exists on the file, then setting the <b>FILE_OPEN_REQUIRING_OPLOCK</b> flag will cause the create operation to fail with <b>STATUS_CANNOT_BREAK_OPLOCK</b>.
 The existing oplock will not be broken by this create operation.

-An application that uses this flag must request an oplock on the file after this call succeeds, or all subsequent attempts to open the file will be blocked without the benefit of normal oplock processing.
+An application that uses the FILE_OPEN_REQUIRING_OPLOCK flag must request an oplock on the file after this call succeeds, or all subsequent attempts to open the file will be blocked without the benefit of normal oplock processing.
 Similarly, if this call succeeds but the subsequent oplock request fails, an application that uses this flag must close its handle after it detects that the oplock request has failed.
 The application must not perform any other file system operation on the file before requsting the oplock (besides closing the file handle), otherwise a deadlock may occur.

 <div class="alert"><b>Note</b>  The <b>FILE_OPEN_REQUIRING_OPLOCK</b> flag is available in Windows 7, Windows Server 2008 R2 and later operating systems for the following file systems: NTFS, FAT, and exFAT.
 </div>